Bitcoin Verdict

 • -Withdraw from exchanges promptly.
 The longer your Bitcoin sits on an exchange, the more metadata gets attached to it.
 Move to self-custody as soon as practical.

 • -Use coin control.
-Some wallets let you choose which specific coins (UTXOs) to spend.
-This prevents accidentally linking unrelated transactions together.
+Some wallets let you choose exactly which coins (the individual chunks of Bitcoin you hold, called UTXOs) to spend.
+Picking deliberately keeps you from accidentally linking unrelated transactions together.

 Intermediate